lexonegit/Unity-Twitch-Chat/README.md

-# Unity-Twitch-Chat
+# Twitch IRC for Unity

-This is a lightweight [Twitch.tv IRC](https://dev.twitch.tv/docs/irc/) client for Unity.
+This is a lightweight [Twitch.tv IRC](https://dev.twitch.tv/docs/irc/) chat client for Unity.

-Unity Twitch Chat allows you to integrate Twitch Chat with your Unity projects.
+Twitch IRC for Unity allows you to integrate Twitch chat with your Unity projects.
 This solution uses multithreading to send/receive messages to/from Twitch using IRC.
-Received messages are queued into the main thread and propagated through the client's ChatMessageEvent.
+Received messages are queued into the main thread and sent to listeners via a ChatMessageEvent.

 **Note:** Only normal chat messages are currently supported.
 Whispers, subscriber messages, etc are not implemented.
 WebGL is not supported.